 Political Science Minor

-Outcome 1.1: Students will identify, define, or analyze the content, core concepts, and theories within the sub-fields.
+Outcome 1.1: Students will identify, define, and/or explain the content, core concepts, and theories that guide the subfields of political science.

-Goal 2: Think and Make Arguments: Students will think critically and develop arguments based on evidence.
+Goal 2Write/Argue: Students will develop arguments based on theory and/or evidence

-Outcome 2.1 Students will articulate verbally or in writing an argument which defines, analyzes, or synthesizes relevant theories and concepts.
+Outcome 2.1: Students will articulate verbally and/or in writing an argument which defines, explains, and/or analyzes the content, process, and/or outcomes relevant to the subfields of political science.

-Outcome 3.1 Students will apply a variety of tools, methods, and perspectives to investigate and interpret issues relevant to the discipline.
+Outcome 3.1: Students will apply a variety of tools, methods, or perspectives to critically analyze and/or evaluate issues relevant to the subfields of political science.

-Outcome 4.1 Students will demonstrate career preparation through experiential learning opportunities that are closely related to Political Science or a related field through the development of interpersonal, analytical, and problem-solving skills.
+Outcome 4.1: Students will demonstrate career preparation through experiential learning opportunities that are closely related to political science or a related field through the development of interpersonal, analytical, and/or problem-solving skills.

-Minors in Political Science will compete 6 courses that satisfy the following requirements:
+Minors in Political Science will compete six courses that satisfy the following requirements:

 POL 111Intro to American Politics3